npentella/CuriousCorpus/README.md

 # CuriousCorpus
 ## Purpose
-Develop a solution to estimate the period of origin of an inputted passage of text
+CuriousCorpus is an algorithmic solution to identify the period of origin of an inputted passage of text using Natural Language Processing and machine-learning.

+Leveraging the Guttenberg corpora and Scikit-learn libraries, we implemented three models: Naive Bayes, Support Vector Machine and Random Forest classifier.
+Through the training of our models, we were able to improve accuracy rates from as low as 38% to 81%.

+We provide a simple web app to quickly input text and view predictions from each model, however, the strength of this project lies in the backend processing rather than a user interface.

 ## Dependencies
 * click==6.6